mpflynnx/csapp3e/section2/misc.md

     - Maximum when frac all `1's` = 111...1 (M = 2.0 - epsilon)
     - Leading M not encoded and we get an extra leading bit for "free"

+- Limitations: When the number is closer to 0 the implied leading 1 used, limits us.
+Then we use `Denormalized Values`

 #### Normalized Values Encoding example
 ```c
 1	#include <stdio.h>